David Chapin, Architect, M.Arch., University of California Berkeley,

-Since 1980 I have been documenting a particular road in Berlin Township, Erie County, Ohio, the housing being built on it, and some of the attitudes of people there in an informal study of what the US Census categorizes as “Rural Non-Farm.”
-To me this is a scary form of housing that is built on virulent anti-community sentiment that seems to be related to unfulfilled hopes for a better future, resulting in political polarization.
+For 40 years, beginning in 1980 I have documented a particular road in Berlin Township, Erie County, Ohio, the housing being built on it, and some of the attitudes of people there, in an informal study of what the US Census categorizes as “Rural Non-Farm.”
+Over time I have seen the evolution of virulent anti-community sentiment that seems to be related to unfulfilled hopes for a better future, resulting in political polarization.